nbogie/cyf-frontend-mentor-job-listings-react-solution/README.md

-rough React sample solution to the first part of the frontend-mentor "job listings" challenge https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt
+rough React sample solution to the great frontend-mentor "job listings" challenge https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt

+This solution is in two parts, one per branch:

-no filtering
+- `master`: no filtering
+- `full`: full solution including filtering (but no responsive design)

-considered for students in first week of react module at CYF
+This is aimed at students in first week of the React module at [CYF](https://codeyourfuture.io/).